 If you need help with your videos just email designSEO and we will help you with your video editing needs.

 Videos can also introduce an important wow factor which will cause people to be amazed by what can be done using professional editing, adding music and cutting out scenes that aren't needed.
 Shown here is a video we like to show clients of stunt cyclist Danny MacAskill.
 We like showing it to clients because it is an excellent demonstration of what the wow factor can do for a video's popularity (as of May 2011 the video surpassed 25.5 million views).

 Making a viral video isn't something that can be done on demand.
 You have to create something that is irresistably funny, amazing or incredible.
 Once made it has to be something that other people want to share with others, and further more this won't happen with every video.
 Some of it just comes down to dumb luck.
 If an important / popular website posts the video, it gets shared repeatedly on Facebook or Twitter... and then the mass media picks it up and suddenly its being shown on national television.

 The point we are making is that viral videos don't happen often.
 They're extremely rare.
 But this should not discourage people from wanting to create something which is truly amazing in an attempt to go viral.
 Even if the video is only moderately or slightly popular its still bringing in a lot more attention to the website then without the video, and it improves the website's visibility overall.

-Speaking for ourselves the best video we've ever made has surpassed the 640,000 mark (as of May 2011).
-We know viral videos are rare but that isn't going to stop us from trying to beat that.
+Speaking for ourselves the best video we've ever made has surpassed the 1,360,000 mark (as of March 2021).
+We know viral videos are rare, but that isn't going to stop us from trying to beat that.